 Our Story

-Built by operators who lived bid chaos firsthand and decided the industry deserved better.
+Built by operators who lived bid chaos firsthand and recognized that faster estimating was never going to be enough.

-It was there that Kenneth experienced bid chaos firsthand in the bid-to-build process that drives construction and manufacturing projects.
+It was there that Kenneth experienced bid chaos firsthand.

 Projects were driven by architectural blueprints and plan-driven estimating workflows.
 Tracking bids was managed through spreadsheets and email.
 Status lived in people's heads.
 Files lived everywhere.
 Visibility was fragmented, and the cost of mistakes was high.
 Over time, it became clear this problem was not isolated to Baker.
 It was systemic across plan-driven construction and manufacturing.